ADNOC to issue exchangeable bonds, offer more shares in distribution unit

+Middle EastADNOC to issue exchangeable bonds, offer more shares in distribution unit

-DUBAI (Reuters) - Abu Dhabi National Oil Company (ADNOC) said on Wednesday it plans to issue about $1.2 billion in exchangeable bonds and will offer more shares to investors in its listed retail unit ADNOC Distribution.
+Abu Dhabi National Oil Company (ADNOC) said on Wednesday it plans to issue about $1.2 billion in exchangeable bonds and will offer more shares to investors in its listed retail unit ADNOC Distribution (ADNOCDIST.AD).

 ADNOC plans to issue senior unsecured bonds due in 2024, with a 0.7% annual coupon, exchangeable into existing common shares of ADNOC Distribution, it said.